Naderschah/NeuralNetworks/Readme.md

 The final goal is developing an automated trading API using these networks

+Developed Models:

+MultiLayerPerceptron: Using non normalized input data from the SP500 stocks a maximum accuracy of ~67 % was achieved, however since this is correct identification Buy Hold and Sell signals it is not very representative.
+A more in depth analysis is found under model_analysis

 Content:
 - Analysis_Hyperparameter.py
     - To be implemented, suppose to run Hyperparameter optimization and save the best model for stock x if it does not exist yet